Indicative/Rugelach-Cookie-Wrapper/README.md

 Clearing Cookies
 ----------------
-To clear a cookie call `rugelach.getCookie("mykey", "mypath");`.
-If you did not define a path, or set the path to the root, you can call `rugelach.getCookie("mykey");` instead.
+To clear a cookie call `rugelach.clearCookie("mykey", "mypath");`.
+If you did not define a path, or set the path to the root, you can call `rugelach.clearCookie("mykey");` instead.

 Testing
 -------